OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

-# Lab 20: Insights from Microsoft Graph
+# Insights from Microsoft Graph
 In this lab, you will use Microsoft Graph to connect to insights in the Office Graph.
 You will build an ASP.NET MVC 5 application that retrieves documents trending around users in your Office 365 tenant.

 ## Get an Office 365 developer environment